EmirGuvenni/Node.js-Laravel-Job-Pusher/README.md

 # Troubleshooting

 - Your Laravel jobs must be stored in the `app/jobs/` directory.
-- Your queue name has to match with the Laravel project's queue name.
+- Your queue name should match with your Laravel project's queue name.

 ---